Ballchinian/LoLMatchMaker/README.md

 ### After a match

 Winners gain MMR, losers lose it.
-How much you move depends on two things: how surprising the result was (upsets shift everyone more), and how high your RD is (if the system's still learning you, it adjusts harder).
-The more you play, the lower your RD gets, so your rating settles down and stops swinging around.
+How far you move comes down to two things: how surprising the result was (upsets shift everyone more), and how high your RD is (if the system's still learning you, it adjusts harder).
+The more you play, the lower your RD gets, so your rating settles and stops swinging around.
 Established players barely move game to game, which is the whole idea.

 ### Coming back from a break

-If you stop playing for a while, your RD slowly climbs back up.
-So when you return you'll see bigger rating swings for the first few games while it recalibrates.
+Stop playing for a while and your RD slowly climbs back up, so when you return you'll see bigger swings for the first few games while it recalibrates.
 That's expected, not the system being broken.

 ## Discord

-Each server runs independently.
-The bot takes care of account linking, match setup, team voice channels, rank role syncing, result reporting, and onboarding.
-Nothing is shared between guilds, each server's data stays in that server.
+Each server runs on its own.
+The bot handles account linking, match setup, team voice channels, rank role syncing, result reporting, and onboarding.
+Nothing is shared between guilds: each server's data stays in that server.

 ### Player commands